defenseunicorns/leapfrogai/README.md

 **NOTE: If you do not prepend your commands with `LOCAL_VERSION=dev`, uds will not find the generated zarf packages, as they will be tagged with your current git hash instead of `dev` which uds expects**

-#### MacOS
+#### macOS

-To run the same commands in MacOS, you will need to prepend your command with a couple of env vars like so:
+To run the same commands in macOS, you will need to prepend your command with a couple of env vars like so:

 All Macs: `REG_PORT=5001`

 Apple Silicon (M1/M2/M3/M4 series) Macs: `ARCH=arm64`

 To demonstrate what this would look like for an Apple Silicon Mac: